Fast construction on a restricted budget: Introduction

 \paragraph{High-level arguments for the containment of fixed graphs} We give brief proof outlines for \cref{thm:trees,thm:cycles}.
 The proof for the upper bound on the budget threshold for trees is essentially inductive: given a fixed $k$-vertex tree $T$, we let $T'$ be obtained from $T$ by removing a leaf.
 The inductive argument is that Builder can construct sufficiently many copies of $T'$ while leaving enough time to extend some of them into copies of $T$.
 The proof for the lower bound is based on a similar idea: we show that Builder cannot construct a connected component of size at least $k$.
 In order to construct such a component, he needs to construct enough smaller components so that in the remaining time, he will, \whp{}, connect two of them so that the resulting component will be large enough.

 The strategy for obtaining a cycle of length $\ell=2k+1$ goes through the construction of many ``traps'', namely, non-edges whose addition to Builder's graph would create the desired cycle.
 An optimised way to construct many such traps quickly is by constructing $r$ $d$-ary trees of depth $k$ (for a correct choice of $r,d$).
 If $d$ is large, most pairs of leaves in such a tree are connected by a path of length $2k$, and thus form a trap.
 The argument for a cycle of length $\ell=2k+2$ is similar.
 We complement the upper bound with two lower bounds; each matches the upper bound in a different regime.
 We first show a ``universal'' lower bound, based on the straightforward observation that the number of traps Builder has in his graph is bounded by $O(b^2)$, as he has at most $2b$ vertices of positive degree in his graph.
-A (slightly) more involved lower bound fits the earlier regimes (lower values of $t$).
+A more involved lower bound fits the earlier regimes (lower values of $t$).
 To this aim, we observe that Builder's graph is typically $\Theta(1)$-degenerate.
-Then, we use this observation, together with an estimate on the maximum degree of the underlying graph process, to bound from above the number of paths of length $\ell$ (and hence the number of traps).
+Then, we use this observation, together with an estimate on the number of paths of a fixed length that contain a vertex of ``high'' degree, to bound from above the number of paths of length $\ell$ (and hence the number of traps).